 The Glock 17/19 could be a possibility as well, though, as there are plenty of them already in the inventory, and the P320 also seemed destined for the FBI (which had similar requirements), but they suddenly settled on the Glock at the last minute.

 Anyway, stay tuned … we shall wait and see.

 Is the debate on 9mm vs. .45 (or .40) settled then?
 Let us know your thoughts in the comments below!

-Also…do you love this debate on the various handgun calibers?
+Also, do you love this debate on the various handgun calibers?
 Head on over to the Concealed Carry Podcast for great audio content.
-Episode 10 is the perfect primer since we cover a lot of these same argument-triggering points!
+Episode 424 is the perfect companion to this post because we discuss caliber and it's relation to hit factor!